yaegassy/coc-intelephense/README.md

 - `intelephense.completion.fullyQualifyGlobalConstantsAndFunctions`: Global namespace constants and functions will be fully qualified (prefixed with a backslash), default: `false`
 - `intelephense.completion.triggerParameterHints`: Method and function completions will include parentheses and trigger parameter hints, default: `true`
 - `intelephense.completion.maxItems`: The maximum number of completion items returned per request, default: `100`
+- `intelephense.completion.suggestObjectOperatorStaticMethods`: PHP permits the calling of static methods using the object operator eg `$obj->myStaticMethod();`.
+If you would prefer not to have static methods suggested in this context then set this value to `false`, default: `true`
 - `intelephense.format.enable`: Enables formatting, default: `true`
 - `intelephense.format.braces`: Controls formatting style of braces, valid option `"per", "allman", "k&r"`, default: `per`
 - `intelephense.environment.documentRoot`: The directory of the entry point to the application (directory of index.php).
 Can be absolute or relative to the workspace folder.
 Used for resolving script inclusion and path suggestions, default: `null`